alloyprox/S.I.P/README.md

 Oh and also if your wondering why it's named Sip, it just stands for Super interpreted Python

-Hope you understand all that :D
-My goal is to make it so you can make at least a simple text based game So this will get updated in the future!
+[ Future Ideas ]
+So by the end of this project, I want to be able to create a simple text base game with this

+I also want it to read from a file instead of being edited inside the program itself...
+I might figure out something

+Varibles Probobly

+Nothing else I can think of